input-output-hk/marlowe-cardano/doc/metadata-server/README.md

 - Encryption layer.
 We assume now that exchanged data are public or that the access to the information is restricted by a separate layer of the metadata server.
 In the future we want to probably propose some encryption schema as a part of the protocol.

 - Proposal for "identity layer" using Atala PRISM.
-With identities we can associate and exchange some metadata information like nicknames, credibility etc.
+With identities we can associate and exchange some metadata information like for example nicknames, avatras, credibility etc.

+- Possible intergration with WNS (Wallet Name System - a "DNS for wallet addresses") if they provide reverse lookup.

 ## Verifying Marlowe Contract Metadata on the chain